 ITEM

-1. This agreement is entered into on , 19 , pursuant to A.R.S. §11-951 et seq

-This agreement is entered into on, 19, pursuant to A.R.S. §11-951 et seq between the following public agencies for the joint exercise of their powers:
+1. This agreement is entered into on, 19, pursuant to A.R.S. §11-951 et seq between the following public agencies for the joint exercise of their powers:

+between the following public agencies for the joint exercise of their powers:

-2. , A
+2 . , A

 , A

 , A

 , A

 , A

 , A

 , A

 , A

 , A

+, A

 [] Check here if additional parties are listed on a separate, attached page.

 3. RECITALS:

-School districts, including those which are parties to this agreement, are authorized by A.R.S. §15-341 et
+School districts including these which are neutics to this component are outhorized by A.D.C. \$15.241 at

-seq to carry on activities such as those included in this agreement.
+School districts, including those which are parties to this agreement, are authorized by A.R.S. §15-341 et seq to carry on activities such as those included in this agreement.
 (Other recitals - cite authority of other

 parties to contract.)

 4 .
 PURPOSE:

 The purpose of this agreement is to:

 WHEREFORE, The parties agree:

+,

 COVENANTS: I-XV

-COVENANTS: I-XV

-5. I. The title of this agreement is:
+5 .
+I. The title of this agreement is:

-II Duties of the montion

-6. II.
+6 .
+II.
 Duties of the parties:

+V . n.
+Dudes of the parties.

 Page 1 of 5

 ITEM 7.
 III.
 This agreement shall not be effective until the day it is approved by the State Board of Education.
 Notwithstanding that effective date, the parties are bound by the terms of this agreement beginning on, 19, and this agreement shall continue to be binding upon the parties until, 19 8.
 IV.
 The source of funds for financing this agreement is: 9.
 V. The fiscal agent for this agreement shall be, and shall have the sole responsibility for all expenditures to be made under this agreement.
 10. VI.
 All funds allocated in the budget shall be deposited with the county treasurer of County for disbursal upon written direction of the fiscal agent.
 Audits may be conducted at any time by an appropriate political subdivision or agency of the State of Arizona, independent auditors of the parties to the agreement, and by representatives of the federal government when required by applicable federal regulations.
 11. VII.
-Requisitions shall be submitted by,, NameTitleto the fiscal agent for payment, based on the budget schedule.
-VIII.
+Requisitions shall be submitted by, VIII.
 Payment for materials and services and inspection and acceptance of materials or services ordered by a party under this agreement shall be the exclusive obligation of such party.
 IX.
 The exercise of any rights or remedies by a party shall be the exclusive obligation of such party.
 X. Any party may terminate this agreement without notice if another party fails to comply with the terms of the agreement.
 XI.
 Failure of a party to secure performance from the contractor in accordance with the terms and conditions of its purchase order does not necessarily require any other party to exercise its own rights or remedies.
 12. XII.
 Termination of this agreement, or partial termination, may be accomplished as follows: Page 2 of 5